-BY THE BEGINNING of the seventh century, the lands of the Eastern Mediterranean had been ravaged by plague, earthquake and decades of war between the Eastern Roman (“Byzantine”) and Sasanian Persian empires.
+BY THE BEGINNING of the seventh century CE, the lands of the Eastern Mediterranean had been ravaged by plague, earthquake, and decades of war between the Eastern Roman (“Byzantine”) and Sasanian Persian empires.
 Along the coast, the great cities were mostly Greek-speaking.
 In the fertile hill country, villagers spoke Aramaic (a Semitic language) and Syriac (a dialect of Aramaic).
 And in the inland deserts, nomadic tribes of Bedouin Arabs tended their flocks and occasionally raided their neighbors.

 Before the Storm